Last Updated on September 20, 2023

 As mentioned above, there are 2 main ways of calculating dog years to human years and vice versa.
 There’s a correct way and an incorrect way.

-Most people still assume that one dog year is equal to 7 dog years.
-This belief likely began in the 1950s, however this isn’t the best method of calculating it.
+Many people believe that one dog year equals seven dog years.
+This belief was probably first introduced in the 1950s.
+However, this isn’t the best way to measure it.

-There has been a lot of research since then disproving this ratio of 7 to 1, it seems people are still holding on the idea.
-The formula could have been based on the idea that dogs live to 10-ish years and humans to 70, but honestly we don’t know when it started.
+While there has been plenty of research since then that disproves the 7:1 ratio, it seems people are still holding on it.
+The formula could have been based on the belief that dogs live for 10-ish years and humans reach 70 years old, but honestly, we’re not quite sure when it started.

-So while the 7 to 1 rule is easy to remember and calculate but it’s not the best idea.
+So while the 7-1 rule is easy to understand and keep in mind, it’s unfortunately incorrect.

-The proper method to convert human years to dog years is more complex.
+The proper method to convert human years into dog years is a bit more difficult.

-- The beginning year of a medium-sized dog’s life is about 15 years for humans.
+- The beginning year of a dog’s life is approximately 15 years human.

-- From that point forward each year of a human equals either four or five dogs years.
+- From that point onwards, every human year equals either four or five dogs years.

 Keep in mind that smaller dogs tend to live longer than bigger dogs.
 Scientists concluded that every 4.4 pounds of body mass reduced a dog’s life expectancy by about a month.